kelcyw/darkestdungeon_teambuilder/README.md

 Once a team is created, the user should also be able to see:
-- the team's strongest qualities
+- the team's strongest stats
-(*ex. lots of blight*)
-- the bosses that the team will be strong and/or weak against

 ## Why is this project of interest to you?
 Who will use it?